Battle of Karbala: Historical analysis

-Modern historical views on motivations of Husayn
+Modern historical views on Husayn's motivations

 Wellhausen has described Husayn's revolt as a premature and ill-prepared campaign by an ambitious person.
 He writes "He reaches out to the moon like a child.
 He makes the greatest demands and does not do the slightest; the others should do everything...
 As soon as he encounters resistance, it is over with him; he wants to go back when it is too late."
 Lammens has agreed to this view and he sees in Husayn a person who disturbs public peace.
 According to Heinz Halm, this was a struggle for political leadership between the second generation of Muslims, in which the poorly equipped pretender ended up losing.
 Fred Donner, G. R. Hawting, and Hugh N. Kennedy see Husayn's revolt as an attempt to regain what his brother Hasan had renounced.

 Vaglieri, on the other hand, considers him to be motivated by ideology, saying that if the materials that have come down to us are authentic, they convey an image of person who is "convinced that he was in the right, stubbornly determined to achieve his ends..."
 Holding a similar view, Madelung has argued that Husayn was not a "reckless rebel" but a religious man motivated by pious convictions.
 According to him, Husayn was convinced that "the family of the Prophet was divinely chosen to lead the community founded by Moḥammad, as the latter had been chosen, and had both an inalienable right and an obligation to seek this leadership."
 He was, however, not seeking martyrdom and wanted to return when his expected support did not materialize.
 Maria Dakake holds that Husayn considered the Umayyad rule oppressive and misguided, and revolted to reorient the Islamic community in the right direction.
 A similar view is held by Mahmoud Ayoub.
 S. M. Jafri proposes that Husayn, although motivated by ideology, did not intend to secure leadership for himself.
-Husayn, Jafri asserts, was from the start aiming for martyrdom in order to jolt the collective conscience of the Muslim community and reveal what he considers to be the oppressive and anti-Islamic nature of the Umayyad regime.
+Husayn, Jafri asserts, was from the start aiming for martyrdom in order to jolt the collective conscience of the Muslim community and reveal what he considered to be the oppressive and anti-Islamic nature of the Umayyad regime.
 M. Momen sides with Jafri, citing the reports that Husayn was warned about the collapse of the Shia revolt in Kufa.
 Instead of changing his course, however, he pressed on toward Kufa, urging his supporters to leave him and save their lives.